A Famosa Fort, Melaka

 The fortress was controlled by the Portuguese from its construction through 1641.
 The Dutch took control of the fort from 1641 to 1795, leaving its mark on the area.
 In 1795, Britain became the controlling force and demolished most of the fortress in 1807.

 All that remains of the fortress is a small gatehouse Santiago's Gate (Porta de Santiago), the City Hall, the church, and a restored bastion.
 It was once a five-story fortress with reinforced outer walls and four major towers.
 One of these towers was the tallest building in the area until 1641 when the tower was destroyed by Dutch forces.

 These portions of the fort were restored from 2004 to 2006.
 Tourists may explore the gates and the bastion 24 hours a day.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Melaka.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 A Famosa Fort on Map

 According to legend, when Parameswara, the founder of Melaka, arrived here in the late 14th century.
 While he was resting under a tree known as a Melaka tree, he saw his warrior's hunting dogs being challenged and kicked... view more

 Travel Distance: 2.8 Km or 1.7 Miles